maivincent/arribachocolat/_i18n/en/_posts/2024-09-24-kamm-85-hempseeds.md

 ---
 layout: post
-title: "Kamm - Chocolate with Hemp Seeds - 85%"
+title: Kamm - Chocolate with Hemp Seeds - 85%
 tags: [Dark, Hemp]
 categories: [Kamm]
 ---

 Rest assured — this chocolate does not actually contain cannabis.
 It is topped with hemp seeds placed behind the bar.
 It's the "mild" counterpart to Kamm's CBD chocolate, a signature of the brand.